 As this sensor can be very intermittent, I strongly suggest you ALSO do the same test when driving the truck to prove the APPS is or isn’t the cause of your Dead Pedal OR DRIVABILITY issue.
 Extend the signal wire used in the previous test up to the dash of the truck, hooked to the analog voltmeter, and drive it until Dead Pedal or naughty thing happens and look at the voltage on your voltmeter.
 If you are holding the pedal still and the voltage drops when the engine drops power, or the needle quivers at the same frequency as the stutter, skip, or miss, you need an APPS.
 If the voltage stays the same and the power drops, you need an Injection Pump!

-IF YOU DON’T NEED AN APPS, AND YOU HAVE DEAD PEDAL SYMPTOMS, YOU MOST LIKELY NEED A VP44!
-DO THE OTHER DEAD PEDAL TESTS TO BE SURE.
+IF YOU DON’T NEED AN APPS, AND YOU HAVE DEAD PEDAL SYMPTOMS, YOU FOR SURE NEED A VP44!

 If you don’t have access to a scan tool, or more importantly, an analog voltmeter, and want to trust my experience, let me explain the difference in symptoms between a bad APPS and a bad computer on the Injection Pump.
 A bad APPS usually is just a flat spot at a certain throttle opening, usually 65-70 MPH, and smacking the pedal to the floor a few times, usually clears it up.
 If pushing the throttle just a bit more makes it take right off, or if going back to a lesser throttle opening makes the engine run fine, then it is most likely a bad APPS.
 This usually occurs most frequently, but not always, in cold and or wet conditions.
 If it is caused by the computer on the VP44, the Dead Pedal or power drop occurs at ALL throttle positions and power comes back only if you let the throttle pedal go to idle for a brief time to re-establish Idle Validation and reset the computer, or push the clutch in, or shut off and restart the engine, or just wait.
 This kind of Dead Pedal happens most often hot or towing, but sometimes when cold.